 In 2018, Aaron took 1st in the Cloudland Canyons 50k, the Quest for the Crest 50k, the Uwharrie 100k, and took 2nd in the Chattanooga 100 Miler!

 I am your typical family man with two children (preschool and elementary school) and a full time job.
 Balance is the key to everything I do, prioritizing family first.
 I ran my first marathon in 2003 thinking the whole thing was crazy, then headed to Boston in 2004.
 I took a long break after the birth of my first child.

-I was rejuvenated in the sport and marathon trained again for 3 years doing very well in races (2nd overall at the Colorado Marathon in 2012 in 2:42).I moved to the trails to take some of the impact off my body and decided to run my first ultra in 2013 (Leadville Silver Rush 50 Miler – 5th overall – 7:29:27).
+I was rejuvenated in the sport and began marathon training again for 3 years doing very well in races (2nd overall at the Colorado Marathon in 2012 in 2:42).I moved to the trails to take some of the impact off my body and decided to run my first ultra in 2013 (Leadville Silver Rush 50 Miler – 5th overall – 7:29:27).
 My running career has been completely different ever since, as I found passion on the trails.
-I ran the Leadville Trail 100 race in 2014 (my first 100) finishing in 20:46:42 and again in 2015 finishing in 4th overall in 18:43:14.
-I’ve run numerous other ultras in the last 3 years.
+I ran my first 100 mile trail race in 2014 (the Leadville Trail 100 race) followed by 6 more 100 mile races culminating in my most recent 100 at the Western States Endurance Run.
 Full list of results can be found here

-Since my 2016 Run Rabbit Run 100 race I’ve refocused my life and running goals on balance and health.
+Since my 2019 Western States 100 race I’ve focused my life and running goals on balance and health.
 Injury setbacks have allotted me more options to incorporate into recovery and training like Rest, Strength Training, Yoga, Range of Motion Workouts and Physical Therapy.
 Diet is also a main focus, which is where quality products like “Fuel 100” fit into my daily life, training and races.

 UltraRunner Podcast interview - here